GSA-TTS/FAC-transition-site/src/developers/differences.md

 ## Other tables

-Census had three more tables that are not represented (at this time) in the GSA FAC API.
+Census had three more tables that are not represented (at this time) in the GSA FAC API:

-* REVISIONS
-* AGENCY
-* DUNS

-`REVISIONS` (or similar) will be implemented in Q2/Q3 after further research with agencies.
+* `REVISIONS` (or similar) will be implemented in Q2/Q3 after further research with agencies.

-`AGENCY` can be brought back if needed.
-It is unclear whether the FAC *should* provide this table.
-Is it redundant with SAM.gov?
+* `AGENCY` It is unclear whether the FAC *should* provide this table.
+In Q2/Q3, we will determine whether it is redundant with offerings from SAM.gov or elsewhere.

-`DUNS` will be investigated as part of historical data migration and mapping to new-style reports.
+* `DUNS` will be investigated as part of historical data migration and mapping to new-style reports.
 There are no DUNS numbers in the 2023 collection, and therefore it is not present as part of the 2023 data.